nixos-asia/website/en/event/srid-nix-dev.md

 author: srid
 ---

-# Getting started with Nix for Haskell & Rust
+# Getting Started with Nix for Haskell & Rust

 :::{.center}
 | When                                                  | Where                                             |